sdminonne/rh-blogs/RHACM-backup-and-restore/Backup and restore ACM.md

 ## The backup process

-The backup process is performed backingup all the main RHACM namespaces and all the managed clusters namespaces, in this case only the `managed-one`.
+The backup process is performed backing-up all the main RHACM namespaces and all the managed clusters namespaces, in this case only the `managed-one`.
 We don't backup cluster scoped resources to minimize the amount of data to backup.
 Avoiding the backup of cluster scoped resources will have some impact during the _restore_ since we'll need to recreate `cluster-roles` and `clusterrole-bindings`.
-The managed cluster in RHACM are represented by a namespace (backed-up) and by a custom resource `managedclusters.cluster.open-cluster-management.io`.
+The managed cluster in RHACM is represented by a namespace (backed-up) and by a custom resource `managedclusters.cluster.open-cluster-management.io`.

 We execute backup through `velero` CLI: